VelumaniHCL/openbmc-docs/MultiHostIpmiDesign.md

 related communication is based on ipmb.
 The openbmc uses ipmbbridged to manage ipmb busses and the ipmb messages are routed to ipmid.

-Issue 1: ipmbridged does not support more than 2 channels Issue 2: ipmid does not have the information on which ipmb channel the request has come from.
+Issue 1: ipmbridged does not send the channel number (HostId) Issue 2: ipmid does not have the information on which ipmb channel the request has come from.
 The ipmid handlers should have the host details to fetch the host specific responses.

 ## Background and References